Shuttle/Pendel/docs/shuttle-esb/concepts/patterns/message-routing.md

 The `DefaultMessageRouteProvider` is registered if no `IMessageRouteProvider` has been registered and makes use of the [message routing options](/shuttle-esb/options/message-routes) to determine where to send messages:

-Each implementation of `IMessageRouteProvider` can determine the routes however it needs to, from the given message.
+Each implementation of `IMessageRouteProvider` can determine the routes however it needs to, from the given message type.
 A typical scenario, and the way the `DefaultMessageRouteProvider` works, is to use the full type name to determine the destination.

 **Please note**: each message type may only be sent to _one_ endpoint using `Send`.